NeKoFu/CristalWave/README.md

 ## Installation

-Copy [CristalWave.sCr](https://github.com/NeKoFu/CristalWave/blob/master/vc11/Release/CristalWave.sCr?raw=true) to your windows directory (or any directory you want) then right click on it and choose **Install**.
+Copy [CristalWave.sCr](https://github.com/NeKoFu/CristalWave/blob/master/vc11/Release/CristalWave.sCr?raw=true) to your windows directory (or any directory you want) then right click on it and choose **Install** or double-clic on it to execute the screensaver.

+If an [UAC](https://en.wikipedia.org/wiki/User_Account_Control) prompt appear and warns you to not install this file.
+Just do a right click on CristalWave.scr, goes to **Properties** and check **Unlock**.​

 ## Credits